JDevlinDev/print-qr-cards/README.md

 **High-fidelity, print-ready QR cards for the real world.**

 The reality of QR codes is that they are meant for the physical world.
-While most web components are designed to live strictly in a browser, `PrintQRcards.com` bridges the gap between digital data and physical utility.
-This project provides a specialized workflow to turn digital strings into professional assets that actually survive the printing process. 🛠️
+While most web applications are designed to live strictly in a browser, PrintQRcards.com bridges the gap between your digital info and a physical card with a zero-data, privacy-first approach. 🛠️ This project provides a specialized, straight-to-print workflow that converts your links or text into high-quality cards entirely on your own machine.
+No databases, no tracking, and no complicated setup—it just works, ensuring your information never leaves your browser. 🏁

 ## The Engineering Challenge: Designing for the Printer 📄